pombredanne/pearshaped/README.md

 ========

-A docker-based build framework and continuous-integration system which runs builds in isolated containers. shipdock itself also runs inside a container.
+A docker-based build framework and continuous-integration system which runs builds in isolated containers, saving the state after each step. shipdock also runs inside a container.

 In simple cases, shipbuilder acts as a drop-in replacement for Travis CI.
 It will read either its own `.ship.yml` config file or `.travis.yml`.